meapistol/Spectra-of-graphs/README.md

 **8vertices.pdf** contains all isospectral sets with 8 vertices.
 **9vertices.pdf** contains all isospectral sets with 9 vertices.
 These figures are split into 4 figures.
 **9vertices.vs2.pdf** contains all isospectral sets with 9 vertices but plotted differently than in **9vertices.pdf**.
-If you check the graphs you should check both versions to make sure there are no overlapping edges, which Mathematica often plot.
+If you check the graphs you should check both versions to make sure there are no overlapping edges, which Mathematica often plots.\
 **10vertices.pdf** contains isospectral sets with ten vertices, but not all of them.

 I will upon reasonable request generate secular determinants for graphs, since not everyone can easily use Mathematica.